|

 that one of the knobs arrived with a big scratch on the

-clear piece of protective plastic covering them.
+clear piece of plastic protecting them.
 The scratch is in

 the plastic.
 Just peel it off. |